 Door Opener

 There is usually a box at the center of the garage ceiling with all the mechanized equipment necessary to open and close the garage door.
 This small device hanging from the ceiling is the main control center of the garage door.
-This opener receives a signal from a remote device telling it to open and close.
+The garage door opener receives a signal from a remote device telling it to open and close.
 It also has a pull string that allows you to operate the door manually if necessary.

 Springs